informedcitizenry/6502.Net/Docs/Expressions.md

         .endfunction
 ```

-A function that is declared this way must have a unique identifier and can only be declared in the global scope.
+A function that is declared this way must have a unique identifier.
 The function body itself only accepts full statements.

 Parameters can be assigned optional default values.